Frequently Asked Questions About Finding Help for Drug Abuse

 - Executive: This option caters to business professionals who can’t take the time off work to attend treatment.
 These centers generally provide private phones, conference rooms, and Internet connection.

-Outpatient treatment programsallow you to live at home while receiving treatment when it works with your schedule.
+Outpatient rehabilitation programsallow you to live at home while receiving treatment when it works with your schedule.
 It can include any number of options such as individual therapy, group therapy, or family therapy.

-- Individual therapy: A therapist will explore the thoughts, feelings, and behaviors connected to your drug use.
+- Individual and personalized therapy: A therapist will explore the thoughts, feelings, and behaviors connected to your drug use.
 This is especially important if there is a co-occurring mental health issues (dual-diagnosis).

 - Group counseling: Some people feel more comfortable in a group setting where a therapist facilitates a session centered around sharing experiences related to addiction and utilizing coping skills.

-- 12-Step programs: Fellowships like Narcotics Anonymous and Alcoholics Anonymous provide their members with a supportive environment and utilize a sponsorship system for ongoing support.
+- 12-Step programs like AA: Fellowships like Narcotics Anonymous and Alcoholics Anonymous provide their members with a supportive environment and utilize a sponsorship system for ongoing support.

 What happens at rehab?